maihao14/Lina-Seismic-Playground/README.md

 # Lina-Seismic-Playground
 ## Description
 **Seismic data** processing using state-of-the-art **Machine Learning** methods.
- On primarily trials we start with:
+ On primarily exploration we start with:
  * **Data Preprocessing**
  	* Etract Patches from Seismic Gather
  	* Patches Augment